cflurin/xiaomi-mqtt/README.md

 # xiaomi-mqtt

-A Bridge between Xiaomi Mi Smart Home Gateway and Mqtt broker.
+A Bridge between the Xiaomi Mi Smart Home Gateway and the Mqtt broker.

-**Workiin progress**
+# Work in progress ...

 ### Installation

-Install xiaomi-mqt in your working foldert:
+Install xiaomi-mqt in your working folder:
 ```sh
 sudo npm install xiaomi-mqtt
 ```